Luxury Vinyl Flooring in Longmont, CO

 Luxury Vinyl Tile (LVT) and Luxury Vinyl Plank (LVP), also sometimes referred to as resilient flooring, are designed to meet the demands of active families and those with busy lifestyles who still strive for beauty and luxury in their home.

-LVT is a vinyl product designed to mimic the look of stone or ceramic tile.
-Featuring gorgeous natural colors and textures, these tiles look and feel like the real thing.
+LVT (Luxury Vinyl Tile) is a product designed to mimic the look of stone or ceramic tile.
+Featuring gorgeous natural colors and textures, these vinyl floor tiles look and feel like the real thing.
 Some designs by Shaw Floors are even cleverly made to be installed using real grout.

 One final form of vinyl is sheet vinyl, a cushioned flooring that gets glued directly to your subfloor.
 The Shaw Floors sheet vinyl designs available here at Bassett Carpets are just as beautiful and sophisticated as LVT or LVP, but because it’s all laid in one piece, it doesn’t achieve quite the same level of realism.